 There are appropriate emergency equipment and supplies available.
-There is an approved evacuation scheme and fire drills are conducted six-monthly.
+An approved evacuation scheme is in place and fire drills are conducted six monthly.
 There is a staff member on duty on each shift who holds a current first aid certificate.
 Staff, residents and family/whānau understood emergency and security arrangements.
 Hazards are identified with appropriate interventions implemented.
 Residents and family/whānau reported a timely staff response to call bells.
 Security is maintained.